rickspencer3/revel-dev-container/README.md

 # Introduction
 A development container is just what it sounds like, a container designed to facilitate make it easy for developers to write code with a specific framework.
 A well designed development container will remove any concern about installing the framework and tools, managing associated infrastructure such as databases, or pretty much anything that will distract the developer from actually writing code.
+Additionally, it will assume that the developer is creating micro-services and immutable infrastucture.

 # Create a Repository
 We are going to use Stacksmith to generate the base Dockerfile that we will use.
 This is important because Bitnami actively maintains their base images.
 If we use Stacksmith to generate the Dockerfile, Bitnami will automatically send us a pull request if their base image gets updated for any reason.
 In this way we stay up to date, and even automate it.